thekla fine art

 Thekla (born Thekla Aristophanous; October 27, 1985) is a greek Cypriot artist specialising in neoclassical oil pastel paintings.

-The structure of Thekla’s paintings carry an old aesthetic; inspired by the great masters, they’re brought into the 21st century and created primarily with oil pastels.
-This medium, though challenging when it comes to fine detail, offers a vibrancy of colour and a thick texture that brings each piece to life, offering the viewer a fresh take on a timeless piece of art.
+The structure of Thekla’s paintings carry an old aesthetic and are created primarily with oil pastels.
+This medium, though challenging when it comes to fine detail, offers a vibrancy of colour and a thick texture that brings each piece to life.
 Most paintings are on a large scale, demanding attention and boldly holding their place on display.
+Thekla draws inspiration not only from old masterpieces, she also enjoys transforming everyday sayings, English proverbs, idioms and famous quotes into visual allegories.
+What often begins as personal amusement evolves into paintings that carry a witty and playful edge, blurring the line between word and image.